 For a three week trip I took a tough 70 litre Craghoppers holdall with grab handles and shoulder straps.
 Amazingly it still looks as good as new.

 If you’re going for longer than three weeks or are a particularly hyperactive shopper you may want something a bit bigger but the sizes worked for us and the bags weren’t over heavy.
-These bags wouldn’t be comfortable to carry on your back for a long hike but we found them fine for jumping on and off trains or walking from station to hostel.
+We found them fine for jumping on and off trains or walking from station to hostel.

 During our trip I often saw teenagers lugging around big hiking rucksacks.
 I’ve used them for D of E but never felt I needed one for interrailing.
 Their frames add weight and you have to take everything out to get to the stuff at the bottom of the bag.

-However I don’t mind carrying a heavy bag for short distances – when you choose your bag do check you’ll be comfortable carrying it when it’s fully loaded.
+However I don’t mind carrying a heavy bag for short distances so when you choose your bag do check you’ll be comfortable carrying it when it’s fully loaded.
 One friend says she wouldn’t have been able to manage the weight of her interrail kit without a proper backpack with hip straps.
+In this case we’ve heard very good reports of the Osprey Farpoint (men’s fit) and Fairview (women’s fit).
+See links below for more info and to read reviews.

 What to take interrailing